Kochen-Specker Contextuality

 \subsection{Random number generation}

-The inherent randomness of quantum mechanics together with the impossibility of a classical simulation of some of its aspects suggest the possibility of using it for the generation of random numbers.
-For instance, protocols of randomness expansion, based on Bell nonlocality and with minimal assumptions on the measuring devices, have been proposed \cite{Colbeck:2006XXX}.
+The inherent randomness of quantum mechanics together with the impossibility of a classical simulation of some of its aspects suggests the possibility of using it for the generation of random numbers.
+For instance, protocols of randomness expansion based on Bell nonlocality and with minimal assumptions on the measuring devices have been proposed \cite{Colbeck:2006XXX}.

-In the following, we will review a protocol of {\it randomness generation} based on quantum contextuality proposed by \citet{Abbott:2012PRA}.
-The main idea is to exploit a Kochen-Specker-type contradiction, namely, the impossibility of a pre-assigned valued to certain quantum properties of a system to claim that the outcomes generated by the measurement of such properties are genuinely random.
-In contrast to previous approaches, \citet{Abbott:2012PRA} not only use the impossibility of a simultaneous assignment to {\it all} variables (NCHV), but precisely localize {\it which variable} cannot have a definite value.
-The intuition is similar to the one at the basis of the ``bug'' graph in Fig.~\ref{fig:KS8-Yu-Oh} on Pag.~\pageref{fig:KS8-Yu-Oh}: if $A$ is assigned the value $1$, then $B$ must be assigned the value $0$. \citet{Abbott:2012PRA} extend this idea by proving a stronger result: they find a graph in $d=3$ such that, whenever $A$ is assigned the value $1$, both the assignments $B=0$ and $B=1$ generate some contradiction.
-In this case $B$ is said to be {\it value indefinite}.
-Moreover, they show that this graph can be constructed for any two projectors $P_A=\ketbrac{a}$, $P_B=\ketbrac{b}$ such that $\sqrt{5/14}\leq |\mean{a|b}|\leq 3/\sqrt{14}$.
-This construction relies on the assumption that value assignments respect QM predictions for one-dimensional projectors, in particular, orthogonality $({\bf O'})$ and completeness $({\bf C'})$ for an orthogonal basis (see Sec.~\ref{sec:KS-sets}).
+In the following, we review a protocol of {\it randomness generation} based on quantum contextuality proposed by \citet{Abbott:2012PRA}.
+The main idea is to exploit a Kochen-Specker-type contradiction, namely, the impossibility of a preassigned value for certain quantum properties of a system to claim that the outcomes generated by the measurement of such properties are genuinely random.
+In contrast to previous approaches, \citet{Abbott:2012PRA} not only used the impossibility of a simultaneous assignment to {\it all} variables (NCHV) but also precisely localized which variable cannot have a definite value.
+The intuition is similar to the one at the basis of the bug graph in Fig.~\ref{fig:KS8-Yu-Oh} on Pag.~\pageref{fig:KS8-Yu-Oh}: if $A$ is assigned the value $1$, then $B$ must be assigned the value $0$. \citet{Abbott:2012PRA} extended this idea by proving a stronger result: they found a graph in $d=3$ such that, whenever $A$ is assigned the value $1$, the assignments $B=0$ and $B=1$ both generate some contradiction.
+In this case $B$ is said to be value indefinite.
+Moreover, they showed that this graph can be constructed for any two projectors $P_A=\ketbrac{a}$ and $P_B=\ketbrac{b}$ such that $\sqrt{5/14}\leq |\mean{a|b}|\leq 3/\sqrt{14}$.
+These numbers were subsequently improved by \citet{Abbott:2015JMP}, to the general condition $0< |\mean{a|b}| <1$.
+This construction relies on the assumption that value assignments respect QM predictions for one-dimensional projectors, in particularly orthogonality ($\mathbf{O'}$) and completeness ($\mathbf{C'}$) for an orthogonal basis; see Sec.~\ref{sec:KS-sets}.
 Moreover, the assumption of a definite value for $P_A$ is translated, through the {\it eigenstate assumption} \cite{Abbott:2012PRA}, to the assumption of the preparation of an eigenstate of $P_A$.